susufqx/Meteor_Web_APP/README.md

 # Meteor_Blog_Testing

-##This is my website which I wish to store my blogs and pictures.
+## This is my website which I wish to store my blogs, the information and datas which I like and realize the funtion which I need.
-##Now I'm building it myself.
+## I'm building it myself.